zhangster12/Obsidian-BJJ-Notes/Sweeps/Lever Sweep.md

 # Keys
 - Plant your feet on the outside of the passer’s knee and back-heel.
 - Pinch your knees.
-- Block their underhooked arm elbow to elbow.
+- **Block their Post**: Trap their arm with that is underhooking you, elbow to elbow.
-- Bridge and rotate yourself while pushing the opposite hip or pants.
+- **Fulcrum**: Bridge and rotate yourself while pushing the opposite hip or pants.
 ## Troubleshooting
 -
 # Transitioning